Usagich/SDLexample/README.md

 Windows](https://docs.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio)
 installed.
 Simply open the cloned repository via `File -> Open -> Folder`.
 Everything else is set up automatically.

+### Nokia N-Gage

+The procedure for the Nokia N-Gage is the same as for Windows.
+You only need to install and set up the [N-Gage SDK.](https://github.com/ngagesdk/ngage-toolchain) in advance and select the respective build configuration within Visual Studio.

+Please note: In order for the SDL executable to be executed properly by the launcher, the path in the file [ngage_appui.cpp](src/ngage_appui.cpp) file must be adjusted accordingly.
+Unfortunately, I have not yet found a way to configure this dynamically.

 ### Linux